aschampion/heraclitus/notes.md

   - Seems inefficient for updates, requiring creation of many hunks for each action as simple as, e.g., skeleton merging.
 May need to make a decision re: squashing head versions or streaming changes.
 Could be ameliorated at the hunk vs. changeset layer?
 - [ ] Goal: rocket list of dtypes/ags (hera-server)
 - [ ] Goal: plotly plot of dtypes/ags (hera-server)
-  - 3 stratified plot areas: dtypes, AG, VG
+  - ~~3 stratified plot areas: dtypes, AG, VG~~
+  - For now, 2 plot areas: AG, VG
+    - VG shows
+      - Lightcone of dependence versions (both upstream and downstream)
+      - Lightcont of ancestry versions (both upstream and downstream)

 Design Questions